dhalber11/Pi_In_The_Sky/README.md

 This week was the start of the launch dropping mechanism.
 On the code side of things, the task was rather small because all we had to do was spin a servo to pull out a pin when the plane reached a certain height.
 My code was already organized to the point where I had separated it into lines that run before the drop and lines that run after.
 All I had to do was write a line that would make the servo turn to the closed position at the start and a line to open the servo up when the set altitude is reached.
 The benefits of keeping your code organized are great, especially down the road when you need to add something quickly.

 #### CAD Progress
+The dropping mechanism was relatively simple to assemble and complete, however I have to give much of the credit to Grant for this part as he was bored with code and wanted to try his hand at the CAD side of things.
+This mechanism was an addition to the already designed bracket that can be seen on v.1, we completed this by adding a solid ceiling and then mounting the servo on that.
+All together it didn't add that much weight as the servo was the only electronics added.
 ### Week 10 (3/11 - 3/15)
 #### Code Progress
 Not much happened in code this week because I had to do some last-minute Onshape and assembly so that we could launch before spring break.
 However, I did play around with the dropping height to figure out what a good test would be and settled upon 10 meters.
 10 meters wasn't too high that it would get destroyed if it crashed but high enough that it would have time to recover and possibly glide before it hit the ground.